Retail giant CVS was recently fined for troubles in its Oklahoma pharmacies—including prescription drug errors.

 Speak with our knowledgeable medical malpractice lawyers in Washington, DC or Baltimore, Maryland

-At Schochor and Staton, P.A., we serve individuals and families injured by medication error and medical malpractice.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we serve individuals and families injured by medication error and medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation.